-Automatic transmission position indicator light
+Automatic transmission position indicator light (A/T models)

 When the ignition key is turned to the ON position, this indicator light shows the automatic transmission selector lever position.
 See "Driving the vehicle" in the "Starting and driving" section of this manual.